 These amazing potatoes are great for more than just sweet desserts during holiday time.
 Sweet potatoes are one of the highest sources for vitamin A in food.
 They also pack a powerful punch with nutritious trace minerals.

-You can eat them year round, and they provide a wealth of benefits including blood sugar management and they deliver a megadose of antioxidants that support healthy aging and fight inflammation.
+You can eat them year-round, and they provide a wealth of benefits including blood sugar management and they deliver a mega dose of antioxidants that support healthy aging and fight inflammation.
 They can, and probably should be included in your diet whether you are in a flare up or not, and are a perfect substitution for pumpkin and traditional potato-based recipes.

 Rice